 Angiotensin II receptor blockers (also called ARBs) block the effects of a substance called angiotensin II.
-Angiotensin II causes blood vessels to constrict, which can lead to high blood pressure.
-ARBs help dilate blood vessels to lower blood pressure, making it easier for the heart to pump blood.
+It causes blood vessels to constrict, which can lead to high blood pressure.
+ARBs help expand blood vessels to lower blood pressure and make it easier for the heart to pump blood.

 How Do I Take ARBs?

 Most ARBs can be taken on an empty or full stomach.
 Ask your doctor or pharmacist for specific instructions.
-Follow the label directions on how often to take this medication.
-The number of doses you take each day, the time allowed between doses, and how long you need to take the medication will depend on the type of ARB prescribed, as well as your condition.
+Follow the label on how often to take it.
+The number of doses you take each day, the time between doses, and how long you’ll take them will depend on the type of ARB prescribed and your condition.

-Keep all appointments with your doctor and the laboratory so that your response to an ARB can be monitored.
+Keep all appointments with your medical team so they can monitor your response to the medicine.

 What Are the Side Effects of ARBs?

-Dizziness, lightheadedness, or faintness upon rising: This side effect may be strongest after the first dose, especially if you have been taking a diuretic (water pill).
+Dizziness, lightheadedness, or faintness upon standing: These may be strongest after the first dose, especially if you have been taking a diuretic (water pill).
 Get up more slowly.
-Contact your doctor if these symptoms persist or are severe.
+Call your doctor if these symptoms don't go away or are severe.

-Irregular heartbeat, or fast or slow heartbeat: Contact your doctor if these symptoms are persistent or severe.
+Irregular heartbeat, or fast or slow heartbeat: Call your doctor if these symptoms don't go away or are severe.